How to apply for a VA loan

 Apply for a Certificate of Eligibility (COE)

-You'll need a Certificate of Eligibility (COE) to prove to lenders that you are eligible for a VA loan.
-Veterans typically need a copy of their discharge or separation papers (DD Form 214).
+You'll need a Certificate of Eligibility (COE) to prove you are eligible for a VA loan.
+Veterans typically need a copy of their discharge or separation papers (DD Form 214) to get a COE.
 Active duty personnel usually need a statement of service signed by their commander or other officer.
 You can apply for a Certificate of Eligibility through the VA website.

 Surviving spouses also need to apply for a Certificate of Eligibility.
 The VA website has information on how surviving spouses can apply for a COE.